canonical/netplan.io/faq.md

 ## Prevent waiting for interface

-Interfaces that are not required for booting or should not be waited for during boot and have the `optional: true` key added to them.
+Interfaces that are not required for booting or should not be waited on during boot should have the `optional: true` key added to them.
 This will prevent long delays in booting for interfaces that may not come up.

 ## Get the current system address